ChaerinMin/chaerinmin.github.io/_pages/about.md

 Feel free to reach out to me for future exciting collaboration!

 # 📢 News
+- *2025.05*: I'm selected as a [Outstanding Reviewer](https://cvpr.thecvf.com/Conferences/2025/ProgramCommittee#all-outstanding-reviewer) of CVPR 2025!
 - *2025.06*: I'm excited to join [Google](https://about.google/) as a Student Researcher.
 See you at Mountain View!
 - *2025.04*: 1 paper accepted to CVPR 2025 as Highlight!
 Try our [**demo**](https://huggingface.co/spaces/Chaerin5/FoundHand)🤗 and see you at Nashville&nbsp;🎸
-- *2025.03*: I successfully defended my candidacy.

 <details>
   <summary> &nbsp; Click to Expand</summary>

   <article markdown="1" class="post-content">
+  - *2025.03*: I successfully defended my candidacy.
   - *2024.06*: 1 paper accepted to IROS 2024!
 See you at Abu Dhabi&nbsp;🐪
   <!-- - *2024.04*: Presented GenHeld at [**NASA event**](pdf/nasa.pdf) and [**NYC Vision Day**](pdf/nyc.pdf). -->
   - *2023.06*: Successfully defended my [**Master's thesis**](pdf/thesis.pdf)!